sdiehl/wiwinwlh/tutorial.md

 σ : ∀ a . t    -- type scheme
 ```

-In an implementation, the function ``generalize`` converts all type variables within the type that into
+In an implementation, the function ``generalize`` converts all type variables
-polymorphic type variables yielding a type scheme.
-The function ``instantiate`` maps a scheme to a type, but
+within the type that into polymorphic type variables yielding a type scheme.
+The
+function ``instantiate`` maps a scheme to a type, but with any polymorphic
-with any polymorphic variables converted into unbound type variables.
+variables converted into unbound type variables.

 **Rank-N Types**

 System-F is the type system that underlies Haskell.
-System-F subsumes the HM type system in the sense that
+System-F subsumes the HM
-every type expressible in HM can be expressed within System-F.
+type system in the sense that every type expressible in HM can be expressed
+within System-F. System-F is sometimes referred to in texts as the
+*Girald-Reynolds polymorphic lambda calculus* or **second-order lambda
+calculus**.

 ```haskell
 t : t -> t     -- function types